 Impacts of alternative C are very similar to those of alternative B. Alternative C provides the most trail mileage and therefore, more beneficial impacts for hikers, bicyclists, and equestrian riders.
-Further, increased trail connectivity throughout the park would have beneficial impacts on visitor use and experience, including the connection to the Ozark Trail.
+Further, increased trail connectivity throughout the park would have beneficial impacts on visitor use and experience.
 There could be additional adverse impacts on water-based recreation with the number of river crossings in alternative C as well as user conflicts on trails with multiple uses.
 There is also the potential for short-term adverse impacts relating to permitting equestrian, UTV, and ATV use.